vllab-cau/vllab-cau.github.io/_pages/research.md

    This project aims to develop an object-oriented framework to learn transferable knowledge and task hierarchy for task planning of a robot.

-   Funded by Samsung Research Funding & Incubation Center (삼성미래기술육성사업).  <br>
+   Funded by Samsung Research Funding & Incubation Center.  <br>

 -----